 However, whilst more students of all ages are booking online tutorials, some lack confidence with online learning and are unsure of what they are supposed to do.
 So here are 7 tips to help you get the very best out of an online tutorial.

 Get organised for online tutorials

 2) Understand which software your tutor will be using before the session.
 Don’t be afraid to ask questions or ask for a demonstration of how it works.
 Tutors prefer different online tools and they work in slightly different ways.
-Skype remains very popular and is arguably a good service since the recent upgrades.
-However, if you are not a regular user you will need a Skype account or ID to get started and you will also need some time to get used to using the message bar, sharing screen, and sending files, links and images.
+Skype remains popular and is arguably a good service since the recent upgrades.
+However, if you are not a regular user you will need a Skype account or ID to get started and your child will also need some time to get used to using the message bar, sharing screen, and sending files, links and images.
+Some tutors will be happy to give you a free demo before you begin lessons.

 Other tutors may use different systems; I personally like Zoom but it operates in a slightly different way to Skype.
+I also use BitPaper heavily, as it gives students an excellent interactive experience.
 If you are unsure, ask your tutor to show you how it works and what is possible.

 Work with your Tutor during online tutorials

-Online tutoring, done well, can be a very positive and rewarding experience for both student and tutor.
+Why don’t you give it a go?
 Use these tips as a guideline to get the most out of your tutorials.